gl-inet/docs3.x/docs/app/sms_forward.md

 # SMS Forward

-Starting from firmware version 3.105, users can forward SMS message from router to phone or email.
+Since version 3.105, users can forward SMS message from router to phone or email.

-Note: This feature only work on GL.iNet 4G models with original 4G LTE module, not support with other modules or any other USB modules.
+Note: This feature only works on GL.iNet 4G models with original 4G LTE module, not support with other modules or any other USB modules.
 Currently support GL-MiFi, GL-X750 (Spitz), GL-X1200 (Amarok), GL-XE300 (Puli), GL-X300B (Collie).

 Please follow this guide to complete the settings.